Ballia district: Political

 Ballia was the home of some distinguished freedom fighters who fought against the oppressive British imperialist government and managed to liberate the area from the British Raj from Ballia for a few days from 19 August 1942 under the leadership of Chittu Pandey and others.
 Due to this, the Ballia region is also known as Baaghi Ballia (rebellious Ballia).

 Notable political personalities from this district include Ram Nagina Singh, Ex-MP 1952 in Ballia from the Prajatantrik Socialist Party (PSP).
-Chandra Shekhar, also known as the 'Young Turk' became the eighth prime minister of India on 10 November 1990 and continued until 21 June 1991 (224 days).
+Chandra Shekhar, also known as the 'Young Turk' became the eighth prime minister of India on 10 November, 1990 and continued until 21 June, 1991 (224 days).
 He was born and brought up in Ibrahimpatti village in Ballia district.
 He holds the record as the longest serving member of Lok sabha for Ballia constituency.

 Mangal Pandey, the well-known freedom fighter was also from this city and was the first person to participate in an armed struggle against the British East India Company in the Indian Rebellion of 1857.

-Chittu Pandey, Murli Manohar, Tarkeshwar Pandey, Tripurari Mishra, Gauri Shankar Rai and hundreds of leaders fought for independence during that period.
+Chittu Pandey, Murli Manohar, Tarkeshwar Pandey, Ram Singhasan Thakur, Tripurari Mishra, Gauri Shankar Rai and hundreds of leaders fought for independence during that period.
 Murli Manohar, Tarkeshwar Pandey, and Gauri Shankar Rai were members of Lok Sabha and are no more.
 Gauri Shankar Rai was a member of UP Assembly, UP Council and as Member of Indian Parliament.